StuartsProjects/StuartsProjects.github.io/_posts/2022-09-08-Cycle-Alarm-Extender.md

 ### Future possibilities

 OK, the basic transmitter and receiver works, and once the micro controller on the alarm is built, its not difficult to wire it into the alarm.
-However to get the size down the micro controller is built with fairly small SMT components, it would be good if the micro controller that is the alarm repeater could be built a lot easier.
+However to get the size down the micro controller is built with fairly small SMT components.
+It would be good if the micro controller that is the alarm repeater and receiver were simpler to build.

-One possibility for the transmitter is the Seeeduino_Xioa, its based on the SAMD21 and has enough pins for driving the LoRa device.
-I have one on order, it will be interesting to see how low the sleep current can go, if its as low as the ATmega328P transmitter set-up described above, then no power switch is needed.
+One possibility for the transmitter (or receiver) is the Seeeduino_XIAO, which has a SAMD21 M0+ processor and has enough IO pins for driving a LoRa device.

 <br>
 <p align="center">